Mercedes-Benz GLE Coupe new car review

 Design and build

-The visual changes with this update are much as you'd expect from a facelift.
-So the front grille gets extra chrome, the front bumper's re-shaped, the running light signature's been changed on the LED headlamps and the rear LED tail lamps have been restyled too.
-Plus this revised GLE Coupe now gets the standard the 'AMG Line' exterior that most previous customers wanted, with its diamond-patterned front grille, deeper bumper and extended wheel arches.
-Otherwise, things are much as before, which means a flat-angled windscreen, a rear-sloping roof line and large, flush 22-inch wheels.
+The GLE Coupe looks much as it did when we first saw it in 2020, though in 2023, Mercedes added a few visual updates.
+The front grille got extra chrome, the front bumper was re-shaped, the running light signature was changed on the LED headlamps and the rear LED tail lamps were restyled.
+Most customers want the 'AMG Line' exterior, with its diamond-patterned front grille, deeper bumper and extended wheel arches.
+Otherwise, things are much as before, which means a flat-angled windscreen, a rear-sloping roof line and large, flush 21 or 22-inch wheels.
 Broad, muscular C-pillars deliver what Mercedes calls a 'ready-to-pounce' look.

-Inside, the model update changes are equally subtle.
-If you owned the pre-facelift model, you'll notice the redesigned steering wheel, which has touch controls that allow access to central screen functions.
-Mercedes has also added extra chrome to the air vents and made available various fresh colour and trim combinations.
+Inside, the 2023 model update added a redesigned steering wheel with touch controls that allow access to central screen functions.
+Plus Mercedes also added extra chrome to the air vents and made available various fresh colour and trim combinations.
 As before, much of the fascia architecture is familiar from the ordinary GLE, but the coupe feel is emphasised by a high centre console and well-positioned sports seats with nappa leather trim.
 Other than that, the first thing you'll probably notice at the front is the usual pair of 12.3-inch TFT screens, one in the instrument binnacle and one in the centre of the dash that works with the brand's 'MBUX' voice-activated multimedia system.

 + More